chris-creditdesign/nature-hiv-milestones/README.md

 ## To do:

+- Update SVG to just provide coordinates - can be rendered in canvas or svg.
+Does the svg have to be added to the page?
 - Add pa11y test
 - Remove modernizr
 - No js class on body?
 - Re do CSS as BEM

+/**
+ * `getInterpolatedValue` provides a midpoint value
+ * between y1 and y2, based on the ratio provided.
+ *
+ * @param {number} y1 - the value when our curve is
+ *                      totally curvy
+ * @param {number} y2 - the value when our curve is
+ *                      totally flat
+ * @param {number} x  - a value from 0 to 1 that
+ *                      represents the ratio of curvy
+ *                      to flat (0 = totally curvy,
+ *                      1 = totally flat).
+ */